jasonlue/jasonlue.github.io/_posts/2019-09-09-clustered-hashing-modify-on-iteration.md

 title:  "Clustered Hashing: Modify On Iteration"
 date:   2019-09-09 17:02:14 -0700
 categories: algo
+description: "The post continues to develop algorithms on even more advanced operations of Clustered Hashing: modification on iteration.
+It first elaborates why this rarely used feature of hash table is sometimes useful.
+It then focuses on the iteration algorithm, by introducing inserted and visited lists.
+It then points out the necessity of adjustments on insert and remove because they modified the hash table for the current key as well as relocation of existing keys."
 ---

 Iteration on the hash table is usually a constant operation.
 It doesn't modify the table.
 Since it's constant, the implementation is straight-forward.
 It's even simpler for open addressing hash tables: just go through every index of the table, skip empty items.